rohanredtj/wiktionary-Abbreviation-Extractor/README.md

 ## Contact

-If you have any questions or suggestions, please feel free to open an issue or contact me at rohan.rathore93@example.com.
+If you have any questions or suggestions, please feel free to open an issue or contact at rohan.rathore93@example.com.